-B for more fun and less expense, head to the Paseo Las Bovedas, a promenade that swings around the Plaza de Francia.
+For more fun and less expense, head to the Paseo Las Bovedas, a promenade that swings around the Plaza de Francia.
 It features excellent views of the Panama City Skyline and the monument to the French canal workers.
 Along the way, you may find buskers, but also Kuna Yala women selling traditional handicrafts; consider doing your souvenir shopping here.

 Visit the Fish Market

 My fish-obsessed family ran out of time to visit Mercado de Mariscos, but don’t let that happen to you, because I think a visit to a good fish market is a cultural experience everybody ought to have.
-If you are staying in an Airbnb in Casco Viejo (which I highly recommend by the way—it worked well for us here) and have a kitchen, you could even cook it up!
+If you are staying in an Airbnb in Casco Viejo (which I highly recommend by the way—it worked well for us) and have a kitchen, you could even cook it up!

 Rumor has it there are plenty of people selling excellent ceviche here, too.